9 Kubota L3901 Problems and Quick Fixes

 This becomes a nuisance, especially since this model undergoes regeneration every half an hour.

 Unfortunately, in some cases, the regen light doesn’t cease flashing even after raising the RPM.
-Also, some parts are likely to malfunction if the tractor goes into park regeneration.
+Also, some parts will likely malfunction if the tractor goes into park regeneration.

 Frequent regeneration results in more fuel consumption and causes overheating of nearby components, which could degrade your machine.